JohnGoldenGardiner/JohnGoldenGardiner/README.md

 - I’m John Gardiner (@JohnGoldenGardiner), a physics PhD interested in quantum computation.
-Particular interests are algorithm design and quantum information.

 <!---
 JohnGoldenGardiner/JohnGoldenGardiner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.